microsoft/OMS-Agent-for-Linux/docs/Docker-Instructions.md

 * Find containers that may be “noisy neighbors” and consuming excess resources on a host
 * View centralized CPU, memory, storage, and network usage and performance information for containers

+Because this is a private preview, we'll need your OMS workspace ID to enable it.
+If you aren't included in the private preview and are interested in joining, drop us a line at OMSContainers@microsoft.com.

 ## Setting up
 Your container hosts must be running:
 * Docker 1.8 or later